Xahau/Validation-Ledger-Tx-Store-to-xPOP/README.md

-# Validation ledger & tx store
+# Validation Ledger & Transaction Store
+## To generate xPOPs

 Watcher that connects to multiple nodes & listens for validation messages, closed ledgers & transactions, and stores all of it in an organised file system data structure for xPOP generation.